camaraproject/CarrierBillingCheckOut/documentation/API_documentation/Carrier_Billing_Checkout_API.md

 Identification of the mobile line to be charged is performed as part of the enforcement of the Access Token issued to the client application.

 **Notifications Model**
-Targetted for a future phase
+Targeted for a future phase

 Sample API invocations are presented in Section 4.6.